Reclaim your magic.

 What you can expect from me in our work together…

-→ Though highly eclectic, I am, at heart, an existential therapist.
-I am relational, so you can expect me to show up as a whole, real person—offering you reflections on how it feels to be in relationship with you and asking you questions about how you feel toward me.
-Other modalities I use include: humanistic and person-centered therapy, acceptance and commitment therapy, compassion-focused therapy, expressive arts therapy, jungian therapy, narrative and poetry therapy, gestalt therapy, dreamwork, play therapy, and somatic experiencing.
-I am IFS-informed (Internal Family Systems), but not a certified practitioner.
+→ Though highly eclectic, I am at heart an existential therapist.
+I am relational, so you can expect me to show up as a whole, real person, offering you reflection on how it feels to be in relationship with you and asking you questions about how you feel toward me.
+You will see facial expressions!
+You will see playfulness, as I make jokes, offer commentary, and share musings on the current state of the world.

 → Echoing Peter Levine, I feel that one of the first steps in healing is becoming embodied, which happens by connecting with the felt sense.
-This means that our work will involve tuning into bodily sensation and noticing what is going on inside of you.
+This means that our work will be process-oriented, which will involve tuning into bodily sensation, emotions and thinking patterns to notice what is going on inside of you, viewing these as drivers behind your behaviors and choices.
+This redirects energy away from treating symptoms or viewing your experience through the lens of a DSM diagnosis.
+We will be peering into your inner world where all internal voices have their say.
 For some, this feels arbitrary, uncomfortable and even esoteric in some aspects.
 Expect to be asked to shift out of intellectualization and problem-solving modes of thinking to tune into how you are existing.

 → For me, therapy is about being with, not telling folks what to do.
-There may be times that I offer interventions, exercises or experiments based on what you are sharing, though these are meant to be exploratory, not prescriptive.
+There may be times that I offer strategies, exercises or homework-based experiments inspired by what you are sharing, though these are meant to be exploratory, not prescriptive.

-→ I do not subscribe to the idea that therapy exists to make us feel better, or that emotional health comes from the control or elimination of “bad”, painful feelings, distressing thoughts, scary memories, unpleasant images or uncomfortable physical sensations.
-I will view these experiences as signals that should be attended to, signals that can motivate action (which may lead to relief or pleasant emotion, but does not have to).
+→ I do not subscribe to the idea that therapy exists to make us feel better.
+Or that emotional health comes from self-control or elimination of “bad” feelings, distressing thoughts, scary memories, pain, unpleasant images or uncomfortable physical sensations.
+I will view these experiences as signals that should be attended to, factors that can motivate action (which may lead to feeling better, but that isn’t the goal).

-→ I will ask questions and give prompting.
+→ Compassionate inquiry is foundational in my work.
+I will ask questions and give prompting.
 I will not leave you in silence, unless the situation calls for it.
 I will ask probing, personal and challenging questions.
-You never have to answer.
+You can always reject a question.

 I am not the best fit if…